 How to Build Multi Architecture Docker Images (ARM, x86, etc.)

-I had a use case to create a Docker image that supports multiple architectures.
-In this blog I have added steps to build the image for multiple architectures (amd64 , arm etc) using simple buildx method.
+In this blog I have added steps to build a Docker image for multiple architectures (amd64 , arm etc) using simple buildx method.

 If you try to pull the Docker image that doesn't support all architectures, you will get the following error.